JakovTomasic/no-headache.nix/doc/configuring.md

 tailscaleAuthKeyFile = ./secrets/tailscale.authkey;
 ```

-For full config example, see `server-client` example.
+For a full config example, see the `server-client` example.
 -
 ## count

-A positive number defining how many instances of that VM to create, with the same configuration.
+A positive number defining how many instances of that VM to create with the same configuration.
 You can set count to 0 to disable that configuration, like it wasn't defined.

 Default: `1`, create a single instance